- About Us

 Anxiety is a common experience, felt by many.
 Anxiety symptoms can range from mild to severe.
 People seek treatment either because their existing coping tools are no longer working or they are in need of new strategies and techniques to reduce their anxiety and worry.
 Sometimes people have struggled with anxiety since childhood, while others experience anxiety episodes as a result of a situation in their life (such as: workplace stress, separation, divorce, bullying, peer relationship difficulties, academic and school stress, job loss, life transitions, motherhood, relationship break-ups).

 Worry is a normal and common experience for most people.
 Individuals with generalized anxiety have significant worry about a number of things in their life.
 For example, they may worry about money or finances, relationships, health, safety of self or others, making mistakes, the future, and/or negative life events.
 These worries are frequent and difficult to control.
-This excessive worry impacts their day to day functioning and can negatively impact their mood in a number of ways (i.e. irritability, relationships, sleep, appetite, concentration etc…).
+This excessive worry impacts their daily functioning and can negatively impact their mood in a number of ways (i.e. irritability, relationships, sleep, appetite, concentration etc…).

 We provide Cognitive Behaviour Therapy (CBT) for the treatment of Generalized Anxiety Disorder.
 This is the most widely researched and effective treatment for Generalized Anxiety Disorder.